ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 thumb = "/img/blog/europepmc/Europe-PMC-Extended-Logo.png"
 images = ['/img/blog/europepmcEurope-PMC-Extended-Logo.png/']
 author = "Amanda French"
-description = ""
+description = "Michael Parkin, data scientist at EMBL-EBI who helps maintain Europe PMC, explains why and how ROR  helps with assessing funding impact and tracking researcher collaborations."
 +++

 {{% callout color="green" icon="no-icon" %}}

 ### Key quotations
-"And as I mentioned, we can disseminate these ROR IDs, because we've added them to our own API.
+"As I mentioned, we can disseminate these ROR IDs, because we've added them to our own API.
 When you look at a grant record programmatically, you'll see the ROR ID as part of that API response.
-And they go into the Wellcome grant DOI metadata as well, so that's another nice way of making this available to others.
+And they are added to the Wellcome grant DOI metadata as well, so that's another nice way of making this available to others.
 I'm a data scientist, so I love that.
 The more data the better.
 It's great to have that kind of information so that people like me can come along afterwards and do some cool stuff that you wouldn't be able to do otherwise."

 "For now, on the ROR community calls, it always cheers me up to see that bump in ROR IDs in Crossref metadata: 'Oh, that's the Wellcome grant DOIs we registered.'
 Although I enjoy that, I really hope that in a couple of years that's a tiny little blip because publishers have put so many ROR IDs in Crossref journal metadata that you can't even see that on the graph.
 That would be really nice."